Street harassment: Public attitudes

 Female recipients of street harassment react differently to both innocent and uncivil attitudes they receive from men.
 However, in the context of cultural differences, many women's responses to street "remarks" are seen as favorable compliments.
 Author Elizabeth Arveda Kissling's research reveals that many female tourists traveling in different countries witness forms of street harassment that are seemingly less severe such as wolf-whistling and following and they consider those actions as ego-boosters rather than an inconvenience.
-Whether street harassment is read as flattering or offensive, it is considered an arbitrary action that dehumanizes people.
+Whether street harassment is read as flattering or offensive, some researchers say it is considered an arbitrary action that dehumanizes people.

 YouGov conducted a poll of about 1,000 Americans in August 2014.
 In their findings, 72% said it was never appropriate to make a "catcall", 18% said it was sometimes appropriate to catcall, and 2% said it was always acceptable.
 The majority (55%) labeled catcalling "harassment", while 20% called it "complimentary".
 Americans in the 18–29 age range were the most likely to categorize catcalling as complimentary.

 The vast majority of women in the Kings Cross area study found such conduct degrading, wished they could avoid it, and worried that it could escalate into a physical assault.
 In a more representative sample, a 2014 U.S. survey found that 68% of harassed women and 49% of harassed men were "very or somewhat concerned" the situation would escalate.
 As mentioned above, Gordon-Smith pointed out a reason for the difference may be that pretending to enjoy the attention was one way to avoid provoking an escalation which could lead to a physical attack.
 The U.S. survey found 31% of women responded by going out with other people instead of alone, and 4% of all victims made a major life change to avoid harassment, like moving or quitting a job.

 Many theorists see the female's positive reaction to street harassment as a form of gender discrimination and how male hierarchy is being forced upon females.
 Mild street harassment is likely to be seen harmless and welcoming to some women; thus some theorists evaluate these women as the "victims of false consciousness" who lack self-value and feminism within them.